 Adapter is a structural design pattern, which allows incompatible objects to collaborate.

 The Adapter acts as a wrapper between two objects.
 It catches calls for one object and transforms them to format and interface recognizable by the second object.

 Usage examples: The Adapter pattern is pretty common in C++ code.
 It’s very often used in systems based on some legacy code.
-In such cases, Adapters make legacy code with modern classes.
+In such cases, Adapters make legacy code work with modern classes.

 Identification: Adapter is recognizable by a constructor which takes an instance of a different abstract/interface type.
 When the adapter receives a call to any of its methods, it translates parameters to the appropriate format and then directs the call to one or several methods of the wrapped object.